How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 Example search price determination commercial: Canon AE-1 / Commercial seller from Germany, Buy It Now

-If you enter the search criteria (see above, e.g. commercial seller from Germany, Buy It Now), then you see that, for example, a used and functional Canon AE-1 with original 50mm f/1.8 lens costs between €150 - €190:
+If you have entered the search criteria (see above, e.g. commercial seller from Germany, Buy It Now), then you see that, for example, a used and functional Canon AE-1 with original 50mm f/1.8 lens costs between €150 - €190:

 Analysis example search price determination commercial:

-1. Canon AE-1 + 50 mm f/1.8 lens: exactly what we're looking for & then also from a seller with top service & very many (13,000) reviews.
-You can't go wrong here, but the camera also achieved the highest selling price with this seller.
+- Canon AE-1 + 50 mm f/1.8 lens: exactly what we are looking for & then also from a seller with top service & very many (13,000) reviews.
+You can’t go wrong here, but the camera also achieved the highest selling price with this seller.

-4. Canon AE-1 without lens: the fourth camera was sold with original packaging but completely without a lens.
+- Canon AE-1 without lens: the fourth camera was sold with the original packaging but completely without a lens.

 Example search price determination private: Canon AE-1 / Private seller from Germany, Buy It Now

 You want to make a real bargain?
 Then you have to take a risk and buy from private sellers without a warranty, then you can get much better prices.
-I'm now setting the “Advanced Search” to ended listings from private sellers and get, for example, the following four results:
+I am now setting the “Advanced Search” to ended listings from private sellers and get, for example, the following four results:

 Example search analysis price determination private:

-2. Canon AE-1 with original 35-105 mm f/3.5 lens: as an expert, I know that the black Canon AE-1 fetches slightly higher prices because it's rarer; here it was sold with a somewhat more expensive lens.
+- Canon AE-1 with original 35-105 mm f/3.5 lens: as an expert, I know that the black Canon AE-1 fetches slightly higher prices because it’s rarer, plus it was sold here with a somewhat more expensive lens.
 Overall, though, still not what we want.

-4. Canon AE-1 with 50 mm f/1.8 lens: exactly what we're looking for, from a private seller with 100% positive reviews.
+- Canon AE-1 with 50 mm f/1.8 lens: exactly what we were looking for, from a private seller with 100% positive reviews.
 You could have snapped this up.
-We note the price of €100 for the desired set.
+We note the price of €100 for the set we wanted.

 Find the right camera for Buy It Now